Cutaneous T-cell lymphoma: Diagnosis & treatment

 Treatment for the skin

-To destroy cancer cells found in the skin, you may apply medication to your skin, have radiation therapy, or get light treatments.
+To destroy cancer cells found in the skin, you may need to apply medication to your skin, have radiation therapy, or get light treatments.
 Some patients receive a combination of these treatments.

 Medication you apply to your skin: This type of treatment can kill cancer cells in the skin as well as relieve swelling and itch.
 These medications include:

-• Corticosteroid: When applied to the skin, this medication can treat cancer and help to reduce inflammation.
+Corticosteroid: When applied to the skin, this medication can treat cancer and help to reduce inflammation.
 Less inflammation often means less swelling, itch, and pain.
-Due to possible side effects, it is prescribed to treat small areas of skin.
+Due to possible side effects, this medication is prescribed to treat small areas of skin.

-• Bexarotene (bex-air-ah-teen) gel and tazarotene (tah-zare-oh-teen) gel: These gels are retinoids used to treat early CTCL.
-These medications can stop or slow growing cancer cells.
+Bexarotene gel and tazarotene gel or cream: These medications are used to stop or slow growing cancer cells.

-• Nitrogen mustard gas (mechlorethamine (me-klor-ETH-a-meen) gel: This is chemotherapy that you apply to your skin.
+Nitrogen mustard gas (mechlorethamine gel): This is chemotherapy that you apply to your skin.
 It can slow or stop the growing cancer cells.
-The U.S. Food and Drug Administration (FDA) has approved this medication to treat the most common type of CTCL, which is mycosis fungoides, in its earliest form.
+The U.S. Food and Drug Administration (FDA) has approved this medication to treat the most common type of cutaneous T-cell lymphoma, which is mycosis fungoides, in its earliest form.

-• Carmustine (car-muh-steen) is another chemotherapy medication used to treat CTCL.
-Patients apply it to the skin with CTCL.
+Carmustine ointment: This is a topical (aplied to the skin) chemotherapy medication used to treat cutaneous T-cell lymphoma.
 It’s usually applied for 12 weeks.

-• Imiquimod (eh-mick-qui-mod): This medication works by stimulating your immune system.
-It can be effective in treating early-stage CTCL.
+Imiquimod: This medication works by stimulating your immune system.
+It can be effective in treating early-stage cutaneous T-cell lymphoma.

 Light treatments: Also called phototherapy, this treatment uses a precise, prescribed amount of light to kill cancer cells in the skin.

 To receive light treatments, you typically stand in a device called a light box for a specific amount of time.
 Some patients take a medication called psoralen before standing in the light box.
-The medication makes their skin more sensitive to the light.
+This medication makes the skin more sensitive to the light.
 When you take psoralen first, the phototherapy is called PUVA.

 To receive light treatments, you must go to a treatment center that offers phototherapy.
 This could be in your dermatologist’s office or a hospital.